Introduction

 The Bill of Materials (BOM) page in the Cranium platform provides users with a comprehensive view of the technologies, models, and datasets that make up their AI Systems.
 By managing AI Bills of Materials, organizations gain critical visibility into the components that power their AI solutions, helping ensure transparency and accountability across their development lifecycle.
 An AI BOM provides your organization with a detailed inventory of all AI System components to demonstrate compliance, explainability, and optimize resources.

 On this page, you can create new BOMs, edit existing ones, and initiate CodeSensor and Detect AI scans.
-CodeSensor supports scanning for Python, Pickle, Poetry, JavaScript, TypeScript, and Java files and packages.
+CodeSensor supports scanning for C#, Python, Pickle, Poetry, JavaScript, TypeScript, and Java files and packages.
 CodeSensor also detects agentic AI frameworks in scanned repositories and captures static system prompts associated with AI models, surfacing both within the BOM detail view.
 Additionally, you can access vulnerability assessments tied to your AI Systems for a deeper understanding of potential security risks.
 Cranium’s Detect AI feature can help uncover hidden or "shadow AI" components that may exist without formal documentation.

 This guide will walk you through the key features and actions on the BOM page, providing the tools to manage and enhance your AI Systems' component visibility.